TeamDevDev/technical-development-week-seven-through-sixteen-starter/writing/review.md

 TODO: Your reference should be a URL in the "Fuzzing Book"
       or a reference to a reputable web site that you found online.

 ### Write three sentences that summarize your experience when completing the technical development assignments in the software engineering course this semester.
 What did you like?
 What did you not like?
-What suggestion can you offer for improving the course in the future?
+What suggestion can you offer for improving this aspect the course in the future?

 #### Sentence One: Answer the question `What did you like about technical development?`